-The most famous of his songs is ‘Bésame Mucho’, which is also the only song he ever recorded in English, translated to ‘Kiss Me a Lot’.
+Father of modern ranchero music, Pedro Infante is most famous for his song “Bésame Mucho,” which is also the only song he ever recorded in English, translated to “Kiss Me a Lot.”

 Sadly, he passed away in a plane crash when he was flying from Mérida, Yucatán, back to Mexico City.
-Ironically, he was an amateur pilot himself but was not flying at this time.
+Ironically, he was an amateur pilot himself, but was not flying at that time.

 21. Alfonso Herrera

-Alfonso Herrera is a Mexican singer and actor.
-He has left behind his singing career for the most part, but he is still considered an incredible Mexican artist.
+Singer and actor Alfonso Herrera has left behind his singing career for the most part, but he is still considered an incredible Mexican artist.

-He performed with the Mexican pop group RBD, releasing nine studio albums with them.
+He used to perform with the Mexican pop group RBD and released nine studio albums with them.

 22. Chico Che

 Born as Francisco José Hernández Mandujano, our next singer goes by Chico Che on his music.
 He is an interesting-looking gentleman with a long mullet-like haircut and a prominent mustache.